 A global priority for a changing world.

-Moving Towards Inclusion, Reconciliation and Equity (Previously known as Cultural Competencies) is a 14-hour course is designed to engage participants in dialogue and discussions.
+Diversity, Equity, and Inclusion for Tribunals (Previously known as Cultural Competencies) is a 14-hour course is designed to engage participants in dialogue and discussions.
 You will learn to recognize unconscious bias.
 You will review culturally competent and humble ways of creating administrative justice.

 Today, Canadians are diverse in their racial, ethnic, religious, and linguistic backgrounds.
 We represent over 200 ethnic groups.
 We are of different sexual orientations, abilities, and gender identity.
 Many have disabilities – some visible and some not.
 We are diverse in many ways.
 In 2015 the Truth and Reconciliation Commission issued calls to action for governments and educators.
 These encourage training in cultural diversity, particularly about indigenous culture.